 I stood at the back of the room and laughed

-As if in 2014 a privileged guy who’s been at the top of politics for something like 20 years is having to defend the idea that he can lead the country.
-Here’s a man who wants to go around the world and make it a better place and yet here he is at RIBA in Oxford Street having to admit that he can’t eat a bacon sandwich without looking weird.
+A who wants to go around the world and make it a better place and yet here he is, admitting that he can’t eat a bacon sandwich without looking weird.

-You see, on celebrity politics, Ed said; “If you want the politician from central casting, it’s just not me, it’s the other guy”
+Ed said; “If you want the politician from central casting, it’s just not me, it’s the other guy.”

 But I have to stop you there, Ed.
 Really?

 Because I’m not sure you really do look all that different from David Cameron, or Nick Clegg.

 I’m not sure why any of you really are all that much of a change or somehow different.

 Because to be honest, isn't half the problem that all three party leaders sound exactly the same, look the same and, to some extent, say the same thing?